 - Prove that you have processes that are doing the above on a regular basis

-The only thing that is a constant is that regulations are increasingly making organizations more and more accountable for the data they own – and that trend is unlikely to change, at least in our lifetimes.
+The only thing that is constant is that regulations are increasingly making organizations more and more accountable for the data they own – and that trend is unlikely to change, at least in our lifetimes.

 The most recent in the series of regulations that have come into enforcement is the GDPR.
-GDPR is ground breaking in several ways, not least of which is the fact that the penalties for non-compliance are steep – steep enough to get the attention of almost all businesses worldwide.
+GDPR is groundbreaking in several ways, not least of which is the fact that the penalties for non-compliance are steep – steep enough to get the attention of almost all businesses worldwide.

-For one thing, the GDPR tends to place citizen rights at a higher plane than the Executive Branch’s right to collect information on its citizens.
-There is also a better attempt to define what ‘personal data’ is.
+For one thing, the GDPR tends to place citizen rights on a higher plane than the Executive Branch’s right to collect information on its citizens.
+There is also a better attempt to define what ‘personal data is.
 This may not be as straightforward as simply saying let me look for PII – like Social Security #s or Aadhaar #s or PAN #s and remove them.
 Any data that singly OR in conjunction with other data to identify an individual.
-So, you need to be mindful of seemingly disparate pieces of information about a person which individually won’t uniquely identify them – but when put together can uniquely identify a person.
+So, you need to be mindful of seemingly disparate pieces of information about a person which individually won’t uniquely identify them – but when to put together can uniquely identify a person.
 GDPR also has strict rules about notification and even going public within 72 hours of a breach.
 Also, as I mentioned earlier, GDPR has teeth, more so than previous regulations.
 It can hurt organizations where it matters most – penalties can be as high as 4% of annual revenues, not to mention the negative public relations fallout.

-The GDPR came into effect May of 2018, in an effort to protect the data of anyone residing in EU, and is designed to come into more complete effect during 2019.
+The GDPR came into effect in May of 2018, in an effort to protect the data of anyone residing in EU, and is designed to come into more complete effect during 2019.
 It has served to usher responsible management of personal data through mature IT governance, transparent processes and modern applications.
 Several nations have privacy protection laws already and many are following the lead of GDPR and are amending their laws to match the same rigor GDPR brings.
 Australia has the Privacy Act which came into effect in 2014.
 Japan has the Act on the Protection of Personal Information (APPI), South Korea has the Personal Information Protection Act (PIPA), Philippines, the Data Privacy Act (DPA), while Singapore and Taiwan both protect personal information using their respective Personal Data Protection Act (PDPA).